varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

 One of the really nice features in Varnish is how logging works.
-Instead of logging to normal log file Varnish logs to a shared memory segment.
+Instead of logging to normal log file Varnish logs to a shared memory segment, called the VSL - the Varnish Shared Log.
 When the end of the segment is reached we start over, overwriting old data.

 This is much, much faster than logging to a file and it doesn't require disk space.
 Besides it gives you much, much more information when you need it.

 The flip side is that if you forget to have a program actually write the logs to disk they will disappear.